San Angelo, Texas: Art galleries

-Downtown San Angelo is home to various art galleries.
-The San Angelo Art Walk, held every third Thursday, includes a viewing of the various downtown art galleries.
-These include the Kendall Art Gallery, Ruiz Studio, Black Swan Gallery, the Glass Prism, Bonnie Beesley Rug Gallery, and the Wool 'n Cotton Shop, as well as other public art venues.
+Downtown San Angelo is home to a few art galleries.
+Raw 1899 is a wine bar that frequently holds exhibitions.
+Art in Uncommon Places has an outdoor Pop Art Museum and maintains Paintbrush Alley.
 A free trolley service is available to the public.

 San Angelo Symphony

-The San Angelo Symphony, founded in 1949, plays several events a year, with its feature event being on July 3.
-Over 20,000 people regularly attend that performance, which takes place at the River Stage, an outdoor venue on the Concho River.
+The San Angelo Symphony, founded in 1949, presents five concerts a year.
+They take place on the first Saturdays of October, November, December, and February in the Murphey Performance Hall.
+The last concert of the season is at Angelo State's Junell Center on the last Saturday of March.

 Angelo Civic Theatre

-Angelo Civic Theatre is the oldest community theatre in Texas.
+Angelo Civic Theatre is Texas's oldest community theater.
 It was founded on November 21, 1885, to raise resources for a town clock at the county courthouse.
-Though wavering economic times and two world wars stopped artistic efforts in the community on a number of occasions, theatrical productions continued.
-In 1950, Angelo Civic Theatre gained nonprofit status and a sustainable form of theatre was established.

-In 1969‚ a fire demolished the school building in which the theatre was housed.
-The theatre performed at various locations for 13 years, until purchasing the 230-seat historical Parkway Theater in 1980.
-Angelo Civic Theatre continues to serve the community of San Angelo and produce six in-house plays a year.
+Wavering economic times and two world wars paused artistic efforts in the community, but theatrical productions continued.
+In 1950, Angelo Civic Theatre gained nonprofit status and a sustainable form of theater was established.
+In 1969‚ a fire demolished the school building in which the theater was housed.
+The theater performed at various locations for 13 years, until purchasing the 230-seat historic Parkway Theater in 1980.
+Angelo Civic Theatre continues to serve San Angelo, producing six in-house plays a year.

 Ballet San Angelo

 Ballet San Angelo was founded in 1983 for the purpose of presenting an annual production of The Nutcracker.
-It offers a full season of productions including a choreography performance and a Children's Ballet.
+It offers a full season of productions, including a choreography performance and a Children's Ballet.
 Ballet San Angelo also offers ballet training for students, a fitness program, a scholarship, and a community outreach program.

 Plays at Angelo State University

-Angelo State University, through "The Arts at ASU", puts on six plays a year open to the general public.
-These range from dinner theater and theater-in-the-round to conventional theatre productions, using the only active modular theatre in the United States.
-The university also presents numerous concerts and recitals throughout the year, and has numerous displays in the Angelo State University Art Gallery.
-The public is encouraged to attend.
+Through "The Arts at ASU", Angelo State University puts on six plays a year open to the general public.
+These range from dinner theater and theater-in-the-round to conventional productions, using the nation's only active modular theater.
+The university also presents numerous concerts and recitals and has numerous displays in the Angelo State University Art Gallery.